Based on Joel Mokyr, The Enlightened Economy (Yale, 2009)

 He created no science, and was himself a poor scientist: he knew no mathematics and failed to appreciate its importance in the agenda he advocated.
 He managed to be ignorant of or reject some of the most significant scientific advances of his age: Harvey on the circulation of the blood, Gilbert on magnets, Copernicus on the solar system, and Galileo on physics.5

 Bacon had, however, set out a program for the expansion of scientific knowledge.
-His writings on this subject were still read by leading scientists and philosophers more than a century after his death.
+His writings on this subject were still being read by leading scientists and philosophers more than a century after his death.
 His admirers included John Locke, Robert Boyle, Robert Hooke, Samuel Hartlib, William Petty, and Denis Diderot.

 Bacon believed that invention could “overcome the necessities and miseries of humanity”6 but was impeded by a lack of knowledge of the physical world: